Feuersnot: Performance history

 Strauss took the opera to Berlin where it was more of a success with seven performances, the premiere being on 28 October 1902.
 However, the Empress (Kaiserin) took a dislike to the bawdiness and Emperor (Kaiser) Wilhelm had the opera banned.
 Strauss continued to include the music from the love scene in his orchestral concerts.

-The opera was revived twice at Vienna, first in 1905 by Mahler with a new production running for 7 performances and in 1922 by Strauss himself with 6 performances.
+The opera was revived twice at Vienna, first in 1905 by Mahler with a new production running for 7 performances and in 1922 by Strauss himself with six performances.
 Strauss wrote towards the end of his life "in nearly all of the biographical articles I read I miss the correct attitude towards Feuersnot.
 One forgets that this certainly far from perfect work still introduces into the nature of the old opera a new subjective style at just the very beginning of the century.
 It is in its way a sort of upbeat."

 In London it was presented on 9 July 1910, while the US premiere was not given until 1 December 1927 by the Philadelphia Civic Opera Company at Philadelphia's Metropolitan Opera House with George Rasely as Gundelfingen and Alexander Smallens conducting.
 The Zürich premiere did not take place until 1953.
 The New York City premiere took place in 1985, at the Manhattan School of Music.
-It was presented by The Santa Fe Opera during its summer 1988 festival season.
+It was presented by the Santa Fe Opera during its summer 1988 festival season.
 In the UK, Chelsea Opera Group presented a concert performance in 2000.

 In 2014, the Strauss anniversary year, Feuersnot was revived by numerous opera houses worldwide.
 The Teatro Massimo staged the opera in January 2014, and there were concert performances the same year given by Bayerischer Rundfunk at Munich in February, and in June by the Dresden Semperoper.
 Eytan Pessen, former opera director of the Semperoper and artistic advisor to the Teatro Massimo Palermo, cast the opera twice for that season.
 Other 2014 performances included the Volksoper in Vienna, Theater Kaiserslautern, Theater am Gärtnerplatz in Munich, and Carnegie Hall.

+The work is scored for 3 flutes (3rd doubles piccolo), 3 oboes (3rd doubles English horn), 2 clarinets, clarinet in D (doubles bass clarinet), 3 bassoons (3rd doubles contrabassoon), 4 horns, 3 trumpets, 3 trombones, bass tuba, timpani, percussion (bass drum, snare drum, triangle, cymbals, castanets, tambourine, glockenspiel), 2 harps, and strings (16,16,12,10,8).
+A second snare drum and a harmonium is required for the incidental music.